-The Verdict: The Wells Fargo Cash Wise Visa® Card is both the best card that Wells Fargo (a WalletHub partner) has to offer and one of the best cash back credit cards from any issuer.
+The Verdict: The Wells Fargo Cash Wise Visa® card is both the best cash rewards card that Wells Fargo has to offer and one of the best cash back credit cards from any issuer.
 But a limited-time offer has a lot to do with that.
-New applicants can now earn a $200 cash bonus for spending just $1,000 within three months of account opening.
+New applicants can earn a $150 cash bonus for spending just $500 within 3 months of account opening.
 That’s tied for the second-biggest cash bonus among consumer credit cards, according to WalletHub’s database of 1,000+ offers.

-Without its initial bonus, the Cash Wise Card is still very good, just not elite.
-It doesn’t charge an annual fee, which makes it $18.15 per year cheaper than the average credit card offer.
+Without its initial bonus, the Cash Wise card is still very good, just not elite.
+It doesn’t charge an annual fee, which makes it $19 per year cheaper than the average credit card offer.
 It gives you at least 1.5% cash back on all purchases, which is roughly 50% higher than the average cash rewards card’s base earning rate.
-And you even get a bit more (1.8% back) on mobile-wallet purchases for the first 12 months.
+And you even get a bit more (1.8% back) on digital-wallet purchases for the first 12 months.

-Although the Wells Fargo Cash Wise Credit Card offers 0% introductory interest rates on purchases and qualifying balance transfers, it’s far less competitive for financing than it is for rewards.
-The length of its 0% intro term is slightly above average.
-There’s a balance transfer fee to take into account.
-And depending on your creditworthiness, the regular APR could be quite high.
+Although the Wells Fargo Cash Wise credit card offers 0% introductory interest rates on purchases and qualifying balance transfers, it’s less competitive for financing than it is for rewards.
+The length of its 0% intro term is above average, but there’s a balance transfer fee to take into account, and depending on your creditworthiness, the regular APR could be quite high.

 To learn more about the Wells Fargo Cash Wise Visa, check out WalletHub’s complete breakdown below.

-- 1.5%+ Cash Back on Purchases: The average cash rewards credit card currently offers just 1.06% back.
+- 1.5%+ Cash Back on Purchases: The average cash rewards credit card currently offers just 1.08% back.
 So Cash Wise is clearly leaps and bounds better, considering that you’ll earn 47% to 75% more on every purchase you make.
-Most purchases will yield 1.5% cash back, and you’ll get 1.8% back when you pay with a mobile wallet.
+Most purchases will yield 1.5% cash back, and you’ll get 1.8% back when you pay with a digital wallet.

-- 3% Foreign Transaction Fee: It would not be wise to use the Wells Fargo Cash Wise Visa Card for purchases that will be processed outside the U.S. That means any purchase made while traveling abroad as well as purchases made from internationally based merchants.
-And that’s because the Cash Wise Card tacks a 3% surcharge onto foreign transactions.
-The average credit card charges just 1.50%, and there are dozens of no foreign transaction fee credit cards to choose from.
+- 3% Foreign Transaction Fee: It would not be wise to use the Wells Fargo Cash Wise Visa card for purchases that will be processed outside the U.S. That means any purchase made while traveling abroad as well as purchases made from internationally based merchants.
+And that’s because the Cash Wise card tacks a 3% surcharge onto foreign transactions.
+The average credit card charges just 1.5%, and there are dozens of no foreign transaction fee credit cards to choose from.

 Other Things To Consider